SciML/JumpProcesses.jl/docs/src/jump_types.md

     interface.
 It encodes how the state should change due to *one* occurrence of the jump.

-For aggregators that bracket rates over state intervals, such as `RSSA` and `RSSACR`, one can also supply `lrate` and `urate` rate bound functions.
-If not supplied, these bounds will be computed automatically by evaluating `rate` at the interval endpoints (which is only correct for rate functions that are increasing, such as mass action rates).
+For aggregators that bracket rates, such as `RSSA` and `RSSACR`, one can also supply a `bounds(ulow, uhigh, p, t)` function returning a [`RateBounds`](@ref) that bounds `rate` over the state bracket `[ulow, uhigh]`.
+If not supplied, the bounds are computed automatically by evaluating `rate` at the endpoints of the bracket (which is only correct for rate functions that are monotonic in the state, such as mass action rates).

 #### Defining a Mass Action Jump